Palca, Bolivia

 Palca, Bolivia is a location in the La Paz Department in Bolivia.
 It is the seat of the Palca Municipality, the first municipal section of the Pedro Domingo Murillo Province.

+Geography

+Palca lies on the edge of the Quimsa Cruz mountain range, part of the Bolivian Cordillera Real.
+The region's climate is typically diurnal, with daily temperature fluctuations more pronounced than the average seasonal temperature differences.